dundemo/mnowatch/README.md

 Have a quick glance at some of the reports the above scripts produce, over [here](https://demodun6.github.io/mnowatch/).

-## CURRENT MNOWATCH VERSION: 0.06
+## CURRENT MNOWATCH VERSION: 0.07

 ## QUICK INSTALLATION

 1) Put everything in the directory $HOME/bin, and run mnowatch.sh
 2) The script runs silently and produces the reports in $HOME/httpd.
-If something goes wrong read below.
+If something goes wrong read the analytic installation.
+3) Do not edit or delete files in the $HOME/httpd , the script depends on the time some files were written.

-## ANALYTIC INSTALLATION
+##ANALYTIC INSTALLATION

 1) First [download dashd](https://www.dash.org/get-dash/) and install it into a Linux system.
 Then put dash-cli (along with any other script's dependencies, probably you will also need to install bc,zip and ssdeep packages) into your execution path.
 (Read [here](https://www.dash.org/forum/threads/which-masternodes-voted-and-what-exactly-voted-on-various-proposals-v2.34403/#post-195834) for more instructions).
 2) Download the git files of mnowatch package and put them into a directory named SOME_PATH_OF_YOUR_CHOICE/bin.